olebole/irafdoc/doc/nproto.objmasks.rst

   <dt><b>block [NX] [NY]</b></dt>
   <!-- Sec='DESCRIPTION' Level=0 Label='block' Line='block [NX] [NY]' -->
   <dd>The weights are all the same and the convolution size is given by the
-  two numbers following the word <tt>"block"</tt>.
+  two numbers following the word <span style="font-family: monospace;">"block"</span>.
 This is a moving block average filter.
   </dd>
   </dl>